 You need to check over your credit card and bank statements, even for accounts you seldom use.
 Make sure that your new arch-nemesis – a.k.a. the identity thief – hasn’t gotten ahold of any of your other accounts.
 If you spot any fraudulent charges, you need to contact the financial institution as soon as possible and get them to close the account.

 3. Set up a fraud alert for your credit report.

 A fraud alert will tell any institution that pulls your credit report that your identity may have been stolen or compromised.
 The fraud alert should prompt the institution seeking your credit report to take extra care to ensure the person who wants a loan or account is who they say they are.
 (This is a good step for anyone who suspects they’re the victim of identity theft to take.)
 Setting up a fraud alert means that you can get a free credit report from each of the three reporting bureaus.

 4. Set up a credit freeze on your accounts.

 A credit freeze will stop the three credit reporting bureaus (Equifax, Experian, and TransUnion) from releasing your report to institutions or potential creditors that ask for it.
 You have to freeze your report at each of the three reporting bureaus.
 That will prevent an identity thief from applying for new loans or credit cards in your name.
 (It’s important to protect your credit – your credit has an effect on your home insurance.)

 It’s also very important to file a police report with your local police department.
-The report should list all fraudulent accounts.
 You can give them a copy of the FTC identity theft complaint form to include in their report.

 You should change all passwords to your accounts.
 Passwords should be difficult to guess, include numbers and symbols, and be at least eight characters long.